rjarea51/StratuxHud/readme.md

 ## Software changes to fit text better (lower) on the glass

-The text was for me,to high.
+The text was for me, to high.
 I left the G-Meter text.
 I changed and added the value "3" in:

 sudo nano /home/pi/StratuxHud/views/altitude.py